-Students must present their teacher with a pass from the counselor to leave during the last ten minutes of class.
+Students must present their teacher with a pass from the counselor to leave during class.
 The counselor is on duty before and after school for those students unable to find time to come to the counselor's office during the day.